What is the vessel’s ability to demonstrate history in her physical fabric?

 BOLEH was designed and built in Singapore by Commander R A Kilroy DSC RN in 1949 and then sailed back to the UK where she was registered and based at Salcombe.
 Later she was used by the Junior Leaders Regiment Royal Engineers for sail training at Dover.

-She was sold to her current owners in 2008 and is based in Portsmouth undergoing restoration after which she will once again be used for sail training.
-BOLEH's design was a unique mixture of oriental and western small ocean sailing vessels.
-Her construction in the British Admiralty Dockyard at Singapore was masterminded by Commander Kilroy with the help of Malay shipwrights using traditional skills.
-She displays technical innovation in a number of areas and her hull is of Chengai, a Malayan hardwood, one and a half times as heavy as oak.
+She was recovered from the Mediterranean by the Kilroy family in 2008 and was then gifted to The Boleh Trust who, with the support of the Heritage Lottery Fund and National Historic Ships, undertook a complete restoration of BOLEH in Portsmouth from 2011 to 2015.
+The restoration took account of BOLEH's design being a unique mixture of oriental and western small ocean sailing vessels, that her original construction in the British Admiralty Dockyard at Singapore was masterminded by Commander Kilroy with the help of Malay shipwrights using traditional skills, that BOLEH displays technical innovation in a number of areas and that her hull is of Chengai, a Malayan hardwood, one and a half times as heavy as oak.

 Commander R A Kilroy, Boleh (1951) pub: Hodder & Stoughton